opencobra/cobrapy/release-notes/next-release.md

 * Correct reading and writing of subsystem in mat.
 * General cleanup of code in mat.py
 * fix the pandas deprecation warning in `find_external_compartment`
+* fix an issue where creating a Formula object would give a recursion error

 ## Other